pszulczewski/netmiko_sandbox/README.md

 without the requirement of running physical or virtual devices.

 ## How does it work?
-`NetmikoMock` overwrites all major netmiko methods used to make connection to a device and retrieve a command output.
+`NetmikoMock` overwrites netmiko methods used to make connection to a device to retrieve command outputs.
-It's coupled with `ntc-templates` repository (sub-repository) which has many `textFSM` templates and mock data for tests containing many raw & structured command outputs from multiple devices of different vendors.
+It's coupled with `ntc-templates` repository (sub-repository) which has many `textFSM` templates and mocked data for tests containing many raw & structured command outputs from multiple devices of different vendors.
 This fake device leverages these mock files to return command output like netmiko does, but this time without the need of running real or virtual devices.